topo-gps/ios-manual/en/main/dashboard.rst

 On the top left you will find the altimeter, that indicates your altitude above sea level in meters.
 This is indicated by the symbol 'alt'.
 Tapping this meter can also change it, exactly like the :ref:`speedometer <ss-speed>`.

-In the bottom left the :ref:`record timer <ss-rec-time>` is located.
+In the bottom left the :ref:`record timer <ss-rec-timer>` is located.

 The :ref:`route distance meter <ss-route-distance>` is located in the top right.